top of page

 Standard homeowners insurance generally excludes flood coverage.
 Obtaining a flood insurance policy is typically left up to the homeowner.
 If you're looking to get a policy, we offer a 100% online process.
 You can get a quote started here!

-Do I need flood insurance in ND?
+Do I Need Flood Insurance in ND?

 Flooding in North Dakota is a significant concern—even for properties not situated near large bodies of water.
 The state's unique climate and geography contribute to various flood risks, including heavy rainfall, rapid snowmelt, and flash flooding.
 Notably, the Red River Valley, encompassing areas like Fargo and Grand Forks, is particularly prone to flooding due to its flat terrain and northward-flowing river system.
 In fact, over 20% of flood insurance claims come from properties outside designated high-risk flood zones, underscoring that flood risk isn't confined to mapped areas.
 Given these risks, it's crucial for North Dakota residents to consider flood insurance to protect their properties and financial well-being.

-How to Get Flood Insurance Without a Flood Elevation Certificate.
+How to Get Flood Insurance Without a Flood Elevation Certificate

 Quality flood insurance is available without the added expense and trouble of getting an elevation certificate.
 FloodPrice can compare the rates for both private flood insurance and the NFIP to make sure you are getting the right coverage for the best price.
 Check out our quote page now to find out what coverage we can offer.